jmagrippis/dog-walkers-frontend/README.md

 - [Immutable] for ensured immutability
 - [Webpack] for asset compilation and [Babel] for the ES2015 and ES7 features of tomorrow, today.
 - [Mocha] and [Chai] for testing.
+- [Faker] for test user flavour and randomness
+- [lodash] for a couple efficient helper methods

 [React]: https://facebook.github.io/react/ "Fast and efficient views"
 [Aphrodite]: https://github.com/Khan/aphrodite "It's inline styles, but they work!"